-- As of January 1, 2019, the market value of assets amounted to \$277,573,742, as provided by First Tennessee Bank.
-The estimated investment return for the plan year was (1.98%).
+- 1. As of January 1, 2020, the market value of assets amounted to \$312,002,239, as provided by First Horizon Bank.
+The estimated investment return for the plan year was 15.77%.
 Schedule D shows the receipts and disbursements of the System for the year preceding the valuation date and a reconciliation of the System balances at market value. - 2.
-The market-related actuarial value of assets is \$292,811,879.
-The estimated investment return for the plan year ending January 1, 2019 on an actuarial value of assets basis was 6.76%, which can be compared to the investment return assumed for the period of 7.00%.
-The method of calculating the market-related actuarial value of assets was modified this year as a result of the experience investigation completed for the 5-year period ending December 31, 2017.
-In prior years, a 10-year smoothing of investment gains and losses was used.
-Effective with this valuation, investment gains and losses will be recognized over a 5-year period.
+The market-related actuarial value of assets using a 5-year smoothing technique of investment gains and losses is \$304,115,275.
+The estimated investment return for the plan year ending January 1, 2020 on an actuarial value of assets basis was 6.92%, which can be compared to the investment return assumed for the period of 6.75%.
+Effective with the January 1, 2019 valuation, investment gains and losses will be recognized over a 5-year period.
 Any pre-existing investment gains or losses which would have been recognized over a period of more than 5 years from January 1, 2019 have been adjusted such that they will be recognized in full by January 1, 2024.
-Schedule C shows the development of the actuarial value of assets as of January 1, 2019.
+Schedule C shows the development of the actuarial value of assets as of January 1, 2020.